Allies of Kemp and other Republicans in Georgia seek to prevent Trump from interfering in the gubernatorial race - ExBulletin

 A person close to Perdue echoed that sentiment, dismissing Trump’s revenge crusade against Kemp as “inconsequential.”
 Perdue, for his part, pledged to help Kemp defeat Abrams after conceding the primary race.

 “People know that Donald Trump hasn’t liked Brian Kemp for over a year, but they also know enough about Kemp to form their own opinions.
-The same way he rode on people’s backs in May, it’s the same way he’ll roll over their backs in November,” Perdue’s ally said.
+The same way he rode on people’s backs in May, he’ll roll over their backs in November,” Perdue’s ally said.

 Still, there are scenarios in which Trump’s involvement in other Georgia contests could create a sticky situation for Kemp and GOP voters.